4luqard/Machine-Learning/README.md

 # Regression-Models: Exploring the Fundamentals of Regression Models
-This repository is dedicated to exploring various regression models, providing a foundation for understanding and applying these essential statistical analysis tools in machine learning.
+This repository is dedicated to exploring gradient descent while also providing a foundation for understanding and applying essential statistical analysis tools in machine learning.